 Additionally, allies need to listen more instead of assuming their actions or words are something the Black community wants.
 What we don’t want is “whitesplaining.”
 If you are not a person of color, you cannot begin to understand the struggles others go through.

 Unfortunately, it happens more often than not.
 We need allies to say, “here’s my listening ear, can you use it?” instead of, “this is what Black people feel, and here’s what I think.”

 Social media has played a huge role in showing the discrimination we regularly face, from being harassed by ‘Karens’ to even being killed on camera by the police and white nationalists.
 Progress is slowly being made but we still have a long way to go.

-There will be people who hop on the BLM train for performance or because it benefits them in the moment.
-We need to be aware of those who are truly allies and not just along for the ride.
+There will be people who hop on the BLM train for performance or because it benefits them at the moment.
+We need to be aware of those who are true allies and not just along for the ride.
 As Ingrid stated in our chat, “no one is going to align with you that does not see value in you.”

 Along with diversity training, many companies need to expand and diversify their employees – starting at the top, and not just to meet the status quo.
 Instead, it should be based on the fact that there are many talented BIPOC professionals that are sometimes more educated and have just as much experience as white candidates.

 Keep in mind that education does not mean a degree.
 While there is validity in the degree, knowledge can be attained through other means.
 Through a certification, a class, or a workshop; speak their language!
 It’s important to immerse yourself in what they understand and industry terms.
 Oftentimes this simply means we need more exposure and more opportunity.
 If you are interested in learning more about diversity training, check out IHL Possibilities.